keiaa-75/safepoint/README.md

 ## Development Properties

 This project requires a file named `src/main/resources/application-dev.properties` for local development.
-This file contains sensitive configuration (such as email credentials) and is excluded from version control (`.gitignore`).
+This file contains sensitive configuration (such as email credentials) and is excluded from version control.

+The [EmailService](src/main/java/com/keiaa/voiz/service/EmailService.java) uses mail-related properties to send a copy of a report's unique reference ID.
+The `admin.key` is used for authenticating users on the administrative website.

 **You must create this file before running the app.**